-The Office of Church Relations and Student Development administers a sponsorship program to assist incoming local students in their transition to Colorado Springs.
+The student development office administers a sponsorship program to assist incoming local students in their transition to Colorado Springs.
 Current students volunteer housing for a temporary period of time for incoming students.
 Additionally, these volunteer students assist the incoming student and his/her family in locating shopping areas, doctors, dentists, as well as potential housing and jobs.